 To ensure you’re fully protected, steer clear of these pitfalls:

-• Not Disclosing Full-Time Use: Be upfront about living in your van full-time, as lying to your insurer can void your policy.
+- Not Disclosing Full-Time Use: Be upfront about living in your van full-time, as concealing this information can void your policy.

 Special Considerations for Van Lifers